 |

-FakeTransactions | 0 | Whether to throw exceptions when the client attempts to start or rollback a transaction (JDBC only); useful for 3rd party tools, such as JPA or Hibernate, that expect transaction support
+FakeTransactions | 0 | Whether to throw exceptions when the client attempts to start or rollback a transaction; useful for 3rd party tools, such as JPA or Hibernate, that expect transaction support.
+(JDBC only)

 Important Kinetica does not support transactions; this will only affect how the JDBC driver responds to transactional requests it can't fulfill. |

 FileReadComment | # | When inserting data from a file with INSERT INTO ...
 SELECT ...
-FROM FILE, this character at the start of a line indicates a commented line to ignore |
+FROM FILE, this character at the start of a line indicates a commented line to ignore. |

 FileReadDelimiter | , | When inserting data from a file with INSERT INTO ...
 SELECT ...
-FROM FILE, this character separates values If reading from a ".tsv" or ".psv" file, the default will be <tab> or |, respectively |
+FROM FILE, this character separates values If reading from a ".tsv" or ".psv" file, the default will be <tab> or |, respectively. |

 FileReadEscapeChar | When inserting data from a file with INSERT INTO ...
 SELECT ...
 FROM FILE, this character can be placed before other special characters to not treat them specially.
 Default is no escape character. | |

 FileReadHasHeader | When inserting data from a file with INSERT INTO ...
 SELECT ...
-FROM FILE, whether to assume the first line in the file is a header line
+FROM FILE, whether to assume the first line in the file is a header line.

 | |

 FileReadInitialClear | 0 | When inserting data from a file with INSERT INTO ...
 SELECT ...
-FROM FILE, delete any existing data in the destination table before inserting new data |
+FROM FILE, delete any existing data in the destination table before inserting new data. |

 FileReadLimit | When inserting data from a file with INSERT INTO ...
 SELECT ...
 FROM FILE, stop reading the file after this many lines.
 Default is no limit. | |

 FileReadNullString | \N | When inserting data from a file with INSERT INTO ...
 SELECT ...
-FROM FILE, this string represents data that should be inserted as NULL values |
+FROM FILE, this string represents data that should be inserted as NULL values. |

 FileReadQuoteChar | " | When inserting data from a file with INSERT INTO ...
 SELECT ...
-FROM FILE, this character is used to delimit string literals |
+FROM FILE, this character is used to delimit string literals. |

 FileReadSkip | 0 | When inserting data from a file with INSERT INTO ...
 SELECT ...
-FROM FILE, skip this number of lines after the header (if any) |
+FROM FILE, skip this number of lines after the header (if any). |

-Limit | -1 | Limit number of records returned for each query issued; -1 for no limit, i.e., all records will be returned for each query |
+Limit | -1 | Limit number of records returned for each query issued; -1 for no limit, i.e., all records will be returned for each query. |

-LogLevel | 0 | Controls the amount of debug logging done by driver
+LogLevel | 0 | Controls the amount of debug logging done by driver.

 |

-NoSync | 0 | Whether to disable HA operations for this connection
+NoSync | 0 | Whether to disable HA operations for this connection.

 |

-ReadOnly | 0 | Whether the driver will report itself as being in a read-only mode, even though it is in full-access mode; useful for 3rd party tools that expect and enforce a read-only connection
+ReadOnly | 0 | Whether the driver will report itself as being in a read-only mode, even though it is in full-access mode; useful for 3rd party tools that expect and enforce a read-only connection.

 |

-RowsPerFetch | 10000 | Number of records to request from the server at a time |
+RowsPerFetch | 10000 | Number of records to request from the server at a time. |

-RowsPerInsertion | 10000 | Number of records to send to the server in a batch |
+RowsPerInsertion | 10000 | Number of records to send to the server in a batch. |

-TimeZoneOverride | UTC | (JDBC only); All times in Kinetica are assumed to be in UTC (GMT).
+TimeZoneOverride | UTC | Time zone that client should assume time coming from the server are in.
+(JDBC only) All times in Kinetica are assumed to be in UTC (GMT).
 Java clients should call: TimeZone.setDefault(TimeZone.getTimeZone("UTC")); so that times will be displayed in UTC and match other clients.
 When this is not possible (e.g., when using a Java utility that does not have such an option) Java clients will usually display times in the local time (set in Java and/or the OS), which will look different from the times displayed by other clients.
 I.e., the Java client will display the UTC times from Kinetica converted to the local time zone.
 The TimeZoneOverride option can be used to report times coming from Kinetica as being in the specified time zone, rather than in UTC.
 If this is set to the current Java/OS time zone then no conversions will be done, and displayed times should match UTC times as stored in Kinetica.
 Valid options include system and time zone codes such as EST and PST.
-Tip Use system to match the current Java client time zone and avoid needing to find the time zone code for your area. |
+Tip Use system to match the current Java client time zone and avoid needing to look up the time zone code for your area. |

-TruncateStrings | 0 | Whether to truncate strings when processing an INSERT
+TruncateStrings | 0 | Whether to truncate strings when processing an INSERT.

 |

-UseKeyLookup | 0 | Whether to process supported SELECT statements using high-performance distributed key lookup; using this may cause some additional overhead to determine if the table will support key lookups
+UseKeyLookup | 0 | Whether to process supported SELECT statements using high-performance distributed key lookup; using this may cause some additional overhead to determine if the table will support key lookups.

 |